All Episodes

 Great to have you with us.

-So the second question to Jorge Ramos on ABC today was how do you respond to critics who say that you're more advocate than journalist?
+So the second question to Jorge Ramos on ABC today was, how do you respond to critics who say that you're more advocate than journalist?

 I think the best journalism happens when you take a stand.

-And when it comes to fascism, I'm sorry, racism and discrimination or corruption of public life, dictatorship or human rights, as journalists, we are not only required, we are forced to take a stand.
+And when it comes to fascism, I'm sorry, racism and discrimination or corruption in public life, dictatorship or human rights, as journalists, we are not only required, we are forced to take a stand.

 And clearly, when Mr. Trump is talking about immigration in an extreme way, we have to confront him.